jessicawaters/Supply-Chain-Greenhouse-Gas-Emission-Factors/README.md

 The data is based on emissions from the year 2022 and includes 1,016 commodities (except for electricity, government, and household services, which are not included).

 ## Dataset Description
 Each row represents a product or service and shows how much pollution is generated for every $1 spent on it.
-The pollution is measured in kilograms of CO₂-equivalent (kg CO₂e) — this combines all greenhouse gases into one number so they’re easier to compare.
+The pollution is measured in kilograms of CO₂-equivalent (kg CO₂e) which combines all greenhouse gases into one number so they’re easier to compare.

 You’ll see three types of emission values for each product:
 | Factor Type                                      | Description                                                              |